wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 ## wis2box-broker

-Go to MQTT Explorer on your computer and prepare a new connection to connect to your broker (running via the **wis2box-broker** container).
+Open the MQTT Explorer on your computer and prepare a new connection to connect to your broker (running via the **wis2box-broker** container).

 Use the following connection details: